KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

     )
     ```

-Khiops also offers automatic type extraction from the training data file, as shown in the following example:
+Khiops also offers **automatic type extraction** from the training data file, as shown in the following example:

-!!! example "Build dictionary from data table using the core API"
+!!! example "Example: Building a dictionary from a data table"
     ```python
     # Imports
     import os